-Neodymium Magnets - The Most Powerful Permanent Magnets Available Today!
+Neodymium Magnets - The Strongest Permanent Magnets Available Today!

 - What is a neodymium magnet?
 Neodymium magnets are strong permanent magnets, and part of the rare-earth magnet family.
 They are also referred to NdFeB magnets or NIB, as they are composed mainly of Neodymium (ND), Iron (Fe) and Boron (B). (top)